Quantum Automating $\mathbf{TC}^0$-Frege Is LWE-Hard: Introduction

 The overall structure of the proofs follows the strategy of the previous non-automatability results of \citeauthor{KP98} \cite{KP98} and \citeauthor{BPR1997} \cite{BPR1997}, but the technical details are quite different due to certain complications arising from lattice-based cryptography.
 We outline below the main hurdles and the techniques used to overcome them.

 \paragraph{Quantum feasible interpolation.} Our result follows from conditionally ruling out feasible interpolation by quantum circuits.
 As observed by Impagliazzo, weak automatability implies feasible interpolation.
 We use this observation contrapositively.
 Suppose that a proof system can prove the injectivity of a candidate one-way function.
-In the presence of feasible interpolation, we are guaranteed the existence of small circuits capable of inverting the one-way function one bit at a time.
+In the presence of feasible interpolation, we are guaranteed that there exists small circuits capable of inverting the one-way function one bit at a time.
 If one believes in the security of the cryptographic object, one must conclude that the proof system does not admit feasible interpolation, and in turn that it is not weakly automatable.

-For this strategy to work the candidate one-way function should fulfill two important conditions.
+For this strategy to work, the candidate one-way function should fulfill two important conditions.
 First, its definition must be simple enough that the proof system can easily reason about it.
 For example, RSA requires modular exponentiation to be defined, which is conjectured not to be computable in $\TC^0$.
 This forced \citeauthor{BPR1997} to use instead the Diffie-Hellman protocol.
 Second, the candidate one-way function must be injective.
 The rather technical reason for injectivity is that feasible interpolation allows one to carry out the inversion bit by bit, which does not guarantee retrieving a correct preimage if there are multiple ones.

 A few injective one-way functions based on lattice geometry have been proposed throughout the literature, e.g., see \cite{peikert2008lossy, goyal2020perfect, micciancio2012trapdoors}.
 However, we consider instead a simple scheme for worst-case lattice-based functions that closely resembles the one described by \citeauthor{Micciancio2011} \cite{Micciancio2011}.
 Such a scheme has the advantage that its injectivity can be easily verified, and that its worst case one way-ness is guaranteed by the assumed hardness of Learning with Errors, which we will now discuss.